dustdustinthewind/IntralismQoLMod/README.md

 ### How do I uninstall the mod?
 Right click Intralism in Steam.
 Click `Properties`.
 Go to the `Local Files` tab and then click `Verify integrity of game files...`.
 This will restore Intralism to its current version.

-### Can this mod ruin my editor or workshop map files?
+### Can this mod ruin my files?
 There has been no features added that can drastically alter your files.
+However of Note:
-The BPM tool will automatically write/read from your description, but it shouldn't cause any issues unless you're trying to break it.
+-The BPM tool will automatically write/read from your description, but it shouldn't cause any issues unless you're trying to break it.
+-This mod decrypts the save file found in `...\Intralism\Save`.
+While I'm pretty sure I correctly implemented decryption, there is very much the chance that something will go wrong.
+I have implemented a feature that will backup your save every time you launch Intralism, just in case something breaks your save during that session.
+To recover the backup, change the file extension from `.bak` to `.save`

 ### Isn't this against the terms of service?
 As if that has stopped me, or others before.
 Oxy can feel free to take this down with a DMCA, that is totally in his right.
 However, I will still host the mod somewhere as long as I'm working on it.